Click HERE to schedule!

 Welcome!
 If you have found this page, you or somebody you love may be experiencing Obsessive Compulsive Disorder, and would like to learn more.
 Good news: OCD can be managed!
 There are evidence based treatments including Exposure & Response Prevention (ERP) and Inference Based CBT (I-CBT) that allow clients to live with their OCD without it consuming or debilitating their lives.
 Maybe this is your first time seeking treatment, or maybe you have been to countless therapists over the years and received the incorrect treatment for your OCD.
 Either way, I am glad you are here because there is treatment available.

 Contact me at 785-477-9117 or info@amandalcpc.com for more information!
-Amanda can see residents of the state of Kansas, Colorado, Nebraska, Maine, Missouri, Michigan, Arizona and Florida via teletherapy.
+Amanda can see residents of the state of Kansas, Colorado, Nebraska, Maine, Missouri, Michigan, and Florida via teletherapy.

 Obsessive Compulsive Disorder